- Docente: Giulia Cimini

 ATTENDING STUDENTS:

-- Two written exams combining multiple-choice and open-ended questions and in-class individual/group presentations, each accounting for 1/3 of the final grade (The final evaluation will be the average of the three scores).
+- Two written tests combining multiple-choice and open-ended questions (during Part I) and in-class individual/group presentations (during Part II).
+Each assessment accounts for 1/3 of the final grade (The final evaluation will be the average of the three scores).

 NON-ATTENDING STUDENTS: